 How much money you need for flowers and other decor elements depends on your personal preferences.

-However, make sure you discuss this expense with your partner.
+However, makes sure you tackle this with your loved ones.

-That’s because you might want lots of flowers, balloons and other decore elements while he or she might want to go for a minimalistic style.
+That’s because you might want lots of flowers, balloons, decor elements, and other wedding anniversaries listed, while your partner might prefer a minimalistic approach.

 One way or another, the average cost of florist and decor services for a wedding of 50 guests is around $2,000.